rayobyte-logo

 How to Use Rayobyte

-This section shows what it’s like to use Rayobyte’s service, from registration to customer service.
+This section shows what it’s like to use Rayobyte’s service, from registration to customer support.

-Before we begin, I should note that the provider actually has two dashboards – one for its static datacenter and ISP proxies, and the second one for the rotating products.
-This complicates things and makes it seem like you’re using different services.
+Before we begin, we must note that the provider actually has two dashboards – one for its static datacenter and ISP proxies, and the second one for the rotating products.
+This complicates things and makes it seem like you’re using different providers.

 Registration